OVC annually makes funding available for local communities to organize, host, and publicize National Crime Victims' Rights Week events.

 NCVRW Community Awareness Projects grants reimburse costs associated with conducting public awareness activities during NCVRW, including—

-- public events (including virtual events, candlelight vigils, information/resource fairs, 5k walk/runs);
+- public events (including candlelight vigils, resource fairs, 5k walk/runs);

 - mass media advertising; and

-- production, publication, and distribution of printed materials and giveaway items.
+- the production, publication, and distribution of printed awareness materials.

-The 2021 application period is now closed; however you may still sign up to receive an email notice when the 2022 Community Awareness Projects application process begins.
+The 2022 application period is now closed; however you may still sign up for the National Crime Victims’ Rights Week subscription list to receive an email notice when the 2023 Community Awareness Projects application process begins.